JakobThumm/uncertainty_quantification/implementation_plan.md

     - First, perform pose prediction on a few H3.6M examples.
     - Then, perform "Experiment 3" from Marians folder -> Evaluation of the 3D human pose prediction with uncertainty quantification (step 7 from above.)
  5. Perform OOD detection for motion prediction
     - Run the OOD detection with sketching lanczos on the 3D pose prediction model.
 ID data would be the human 3.6m dataset.
-OOD is the close interactions dataset.
+OOD is the close interactions dataset or shuffled H36M dataset.
+    - [ ] Single motion prediction from Marians model
+    - [ ] Create motion prediction dataset
+    - [ ] Create OOD dataset(s)
+    - [ ] Train and evaluate OOD scores
+    - [ ] Write eval script ID/OOD
  6. Implement the training pipeline in JAX
     - The training pipeline is based on Marians code in the Experiment 1 folder.
     - We want to have the training pipeline, so that we could do fine tuning and adaptions if needed.